Menopause: How is it Perceived Around the World?

 Many East Asian cultures perceive menopause as a natural part of the aging process.
 Studies suggest symptoms like fatigue, depression, and mood swings may be more common menopausal symptoms for women in China

 Some Chinese cultures turn to natural herbal products and supplements to manage menopausal symptoms.
 However, studies suggest that hormone replacement therapy (HRT) treatment is underutilized in China.
-This could be due to several factors, like social stigma related to menopause, the availability of alternative methods to manage menopause, and a lack of exposure to HRT for menopause among women in the country.
+This could be due to several factors, like social stigma related to the menopausal transition, the availability of alternative methods to manage these changes, and a lack of exposure to HRT for all phases of menopause among women in the country.

 In Japan, “konenki” is the word for menopause.
 The word “konenki” is commonly understood to be related to aging and renewal.
 Generally, in Japan, menopause is regarded as a natural progression for women.
 According to health experts, hot flashes are much more common for menopausal women in Western countries than in China and Japan.